 Halem directs the administration of the revenue sharing system, the debt-service rule, the competitive balance tax, the salary arbitration system and the amateur draft support program, among other projects.
-Halem plays a key role in all collective bargaining issues with the MLB Players Association, including the 2011 renewal of the Basic Agreement and the Joint Drug Prevention and Treatment Program.
+Halem has played a key role in all collective bargaining issues with the MLB Players Association, including the renewals of the Basic Agreement in 2011 and 2016, as well as the Joint Drug Prevention and Treatment Program.
 He also manages the bargaining relationship with the World Umpires Association.
-In his capacity, Halem works closely with Club management officials.

-Halem was named MLB’s Executive Vice President, Labor Relations by Commissioner Allan H. (Bud) Selig on December 12, 2013.
+Halem was named MLB’s Executive Vice President, Labor Relations, by Commissioner Allan H. (Bud) Selig on Dec.
+12, 2013.
 In that role, he reported directly to Manfred.
 He first joined MLB in September 2007 as Senior Vice President and General Counsel, Labor.

 Halem graduated from Cornell University’s School of Industrial and Labor Relations in 1988 and from Harvard Law School, magna cum laude, in 1991.
 He grew up in New Jersey and now resides with his family in New York.